Geometry as an Emergent Process — Part 4

 What Geometry Looks Like From Here

-The first post in this series identified three geometric primitives — the dimensionless point, the infinite line, the continuous circle — and argued that each carries assumptions imported from the historical and cognitive conditions under which geometry was first practiced, not from any necessity in the geometry itself.
+The first post in this series identified three geometric primitives — the dimensionless point, the infinite line, the continuous circle — and argued that each carries assumptions imported from the historical conditions under which geometry was first practiced, not from any necessity in the geometry itself.
 The second post attempted to fix one of those problems and failed honestly.
 The third proposed a different starting point: geometry built from moves rather than locations, from rules rather than objects.

 I. What the Framework Actually Is